CPdanthanarayana/library-management-backend/README.md

 ## 📄 License

-This project is private for academic/assignment use.
+This project is licensed under the MIT License - see the LICENSE file for details.
-A license may be added later if open-sourced.

 ---